 A Moscow mule is a classic cocktail that’s so easy to make (and drink!).

 It’s a little citrus-y, a little spicy, and really fizzy and refreshing.
 It’s got lime and ginger, and it’s spiked with vodka.
-So delish!

 This easy cocktail recipe has just 3 simple ingredients:

-1. Vodka
+Vodka

-3. Ginger beer
+Ginger beer

 Ginger beer is similar to ginger ale, but less sweet and with a more intense ginger flavor.
 It does not contain any alcohol.
-You can find it in the soda aisle at your regular supermarket, or order it online here: Ginger Beer.
+You can find it in the soda aisle at your regular supermarket, or order it online here: ginger beer.

 If you’re having trouble finding ginger beer, or if you just prefer a milder, sweeter flavor, you can substitute with ginger ale.